dyeramosu/AC215_snapnutrition/app/README.md

 # SnapNutrition App - Deployment & Scaling

 We would like to credit Shivas Jayaram from AC215 course where these instructions are largely based.
-For screenshots of successful runs, please refer to main README.
+For screenshots of successful runs, please scroll to bottom or refer to main README.

 ## Deployment to GCP (Manual)